How to Iron a Tie: De-wrinkling a Tie

 Undo the Tie Knot:

 When you are done wearing a tie keep it undoing the tie knot.
-Leaving any fabric in curled position left stubborn creases.
+Leaving any fabric in a curled position left stubborn creases.
 This helps to prevent permanent creases.

 Wrap around any Circular Item or Wrap around the Hand: